A \gamma-ray emitting NLS1 galaxy SDSS J095909.51+460014.3 identified by multiwavelength contemporaneous brightening

 Analysis of the entire 13.8-yr Fermi-LAT data confirms that there is a significant (TS = 89) $\gamma$-ray source in this direction.
-It exhibits a soft spectrum (i.e. $\Gamma_{\gamma}$ = 2.61 $\pm$ 0.14, where $\Gamma_{\gamma}$ is photon index of the powerlaw function), consistent with the values listed in 4FGL-DR3 \citep{2022ApJS..260...53A}.
+The corresponding powerlaw spectrum index is given as $\Gamma_{\gamma}$ = 2.61 $\pm$ 0.14, consistent with the values listed in 4FGL-DR3 \citep{2022ApJS..260...53A}.
 The optimized $\gamma$-ray location is at R.A.
 149.866$\degr$ and DEC.
-46.011$\degr$, with a 95\% confidential level error radius of 4.6$\arcmin$.
+46.011$\degr$, with a 95\% confidence level (C. L.) error radius of 4.6$\arcmin$.
 Because of the proximity (roughly 4$\arcmin$), both low-energy sources remain within the $\gamma$-ray localization error radius.

 Since the spatial resolution of \emph{W1} and \emph{W2} bands of \emph{WISE} is about 6$\arcsec$, the separated two infrared light curves of the counterparts provide crucial information of their temporal properties.
-As shown in Figure \ref{mlc}, violent long-term variability with a brightening of $\sim$ 2.5 mag is seen in J0959+4600.
-Variation of J0959+4603 is also significant but mild.
-The variability amplitude is about $\lesssim$ 0.5 mag.
-Meanwhile, it is worth noting that the time epochs corresponding to the high flux states of the two sources are different.
-For the RLNLS1, at the start of the \emph{WISE} observation (i.e. $<$ MJD 57500), no strong variations are detected.
-However, an intense flare is then followed, peaking on MJD 58063.
+As shown in Figure \ref{mlc}, variability amplitude of candidate A is about $\lesssim$ 0.5 mag, however, long-term variability with a brightening of $\sim$ 2.5 mag is seen in candidate B. Meanwhile, it is worth noting that the time epochs corresponding to the high flux states of the two sources are different.
+For candidate A, departed from the high flux state at the beginning of the \emph{WISE} observations around MJD 55500, a long flux decline until MJD 57500 is detected.
+Since then, its infrared fluxes maintains to be quiescent.
+For the RLNLS1, at the start of the \emph{WISE} observations (i.e. $<$ MJD 57500), no significant variations are detected.
+However, a distinct flux increase is then followed, peaking on MJD 58063.
 Other activities are also detected around MJD 59000.
-On the other hand, for the latter, departed from the high flux state at the beginning of the \emph{WISE} observation around MJD 55500, a long flux decline until MJD 57500 is detected.
-Since then, its infrared fluxes maintains to be quiescent.